Fist of Fury: Writing and casting

 Though director Lo Wei is credited with writing the film, the screenplay was actually the work of prolific wuxia author Ni Kuang.

 In the original script, Chen survived the end of the film, but Bruce Lee insisted that the character die at the conclusion, believing it was necessary to show the consequences of his vengeance.

 Jackie Chan appeared in Fist of Fury, both as an extra and as a stunt double for the Japanese villain Hiroshi Suzuki (portrayed by Chikara "Riki" Hashimoto), particularly during the final fight scene where Lee kicks him and he flies through the air.

 Robert Baker was a student of Lee's Jeet Kune Do school in California, whom Lee invited to appear in the film.
 Fist of Fury was his acting debut and his most significant film role, he appeared only in two films thereafter in minor parts.

 The sequence where Chen is refused entry to a park by a sign reading "No dogs or Chinese allowed" is based on the real-life Huangpu Park in Shanghai.
 Known as the "Public Garden" during the period of the film's setting, it was catered specifically to the non-Chinese population of Shanghai's International Settlement, and was seen to typify the Chinese "century of humiliation".

 Filming

 The film was shot mostly at the Golden Harvest studios in Kowloon, with some limited exterior filming in Macau.
 The park gate sequence was shot at Luís de Camões Garden.

 The entrance to Luís de Camões Garden in 2016.

 Lee was not a fan of the director or his direction.
 According to Jackie Chan, he saw Lo and Lee get into a verbal altercation that nearly went physical.
-Lo then hid behind his wife who was then able to calm Lee down.
+Lo hid behind his wife who was then able to calm Lee down.
 The experience led Lee to direct his follow up film, The Way of the Dragon, himself.

 As was the norm in Hong Kong films for the time, the film was shot MOS (without live sync sound) and all dialogue and sound effects were dubbed in later.